cfengine/documentation/reference/promise-types/commands.markdown

 #### exec_owner

-**Description**: Specifies the user under which the command executes.
+**Description:** Specifies the user under which the command executes.

 This is part of the restriction of privilege for child processes when running `cf-agent` as the root user, or a user with privileges.